 What they are, and how you can get one.

-In today’s competitive real estate market, Sellers typically won’t accept offers that depend on the sale of a Buyer’s existing home.
+In today’s competitive real estate market, sellers typically won’t accept offers that depend on the sale of a Buyer’s existing home.
 It’s just too much risk; What if the sale falls through?
-In these situations, a bridge loan companies can provide a crucial tool for getting your offer accepted.
+In these situations, bridge loan companies can provide a crucial tool for getting your offer accepted.

 Use our mortgage calculator to decide on a home price range before applying for a bridge loan.